Watch our Masters Q&A video below

 17th (Nandina)

 The famous Eisenhower Tree was removed after suffering storm damage, making for an easier tee shot on the hole Rose double-bogeyed when one off the lead in 2007.
-Nicklaus birdied here to take the lead as he won his 18th major in 1986.
+Nicklaus birdied here to take the lead as he won his 18th major in 1986 and so did McIlroy en route to his Grand Slam-winning victory, albeit that required extra holes after bogey on 18.
 Underrated green is one of the best on the course.
+Ten yards added this year and could play a fraction tougher as a result.

 18th (Holly)

 The drive through an avenue of trees was made much harder when the tee was moved back 60 yards in 2002.
 The fairway bunker from which Sandy Lyle got up and down to win in 1988 is now 300 yards away.
-Played to its historical average last year and one of the trickier par-fours.
+Conditions, from wind to pin placement, can wildly influence scoring but tends to be a birdie chance in the final round.